 - Tell me about a time you had to stand up for your beliefs.

 - Tell me about a time when you disagreed with your manager’s leadership style or team culture.

-Behavioral interview questions with example answers
+Behavioral interview example answers

 1. Tell me about a time when you handled a challenging situation.